Skip to main content

 The Endocrine System an Overview

-The functions as the body’s internal messaging service, a complex network of glands that produce and release hormones directly into the bloodstream.
+The endocrine system functions as the body’s internal messaging service, a complex network of glands that produce and release hormones directly into the bloodstream.
 These chemical messengers travel to target cells and organs, orchestrating a vast array of physiological processes.
 Hormones regulate metabolism, growth and development, tissue function, sleep, mood, and reproductive processes.
 A delicate balance exists within this system, where one hormone’s concentration can influence the production and activity of many others.

 Consider the hypothalamic-pituitary-gonadal (HPG) axis, a central regulatory pathway.
 The hypothalamus, a region of the brain, releases gonadotropin-releasing hormone (GnRH).
 This signals the pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 In women, LH and FSH then act on the ovaries, stimulating the production of estrogen, progesterone, and testosterone.